iapyeh/GGeditor/docs/how2Readthedocs.rst

         # overrides for wide tables in RTD theme
         app.add_stylesheet('theme_overrides.css') # path relative to static

-    “””
+    """
-      You might want to set “latex_documents = []” if you use CKJ characters in your document.
+      You might want to uncomment the “latex_documents = []” if you use CKJ characters in your document.
-      Because the sphinx parser of the readthedocs.org complains about unicode when generate Latex documents with CKJ characters.
+      Because the pdflatex raises exception when generate Latex documents with CKJ characters.
-    “””
+    """
     #latex_documents = []